Moreholidays March Chocolate Covered Raisin Day

 Some awkward synonyms: Backward, cloward, clumsy, lubberly, gatword, heyward

-However you decide to enjoy this day, we hope to rehash those awkward moments, brings many smiles and laughs to your day.
+However you decide to enjoy this day, we hope to rehash those awkward moments at some later.
+Undoubtedly, the retelling will bring many smiles and laughs.

 How to Celebrate Awkward Moments Day